-LAST year we saw older boxers become unstuck in mega fights.
-The 35-year-old Miguel Cotto lost on points to Saul ‘Canelo’ Alvarez, then new Heavyweight king Tyson Fury took out Wladimir Klitschko, 13 years his senior.
+IN 2015 we saw older boxers become unstuck in mega fights.
+The 35-year-old Miguel Cotto lost on points to Saul ‘Canelo’ Alvarez, then Tyson Fury took out Wladimir Klitschko, 13 years his senior.

 Did age catch up with the older boxers?

 Age didn’t seem to affect Floyd Mayweather against Manny Pacquiao or Andre Berto, he finished his career unbeaten at 39 years old.

 The average retirement age for footballers is 35 years old.
 Some move down to a lower standard before hanging up their boots.

 So how do boxers manage to keep performing at the very top for such a long time?